 Ted Lempert, the CEO of the Oakland-based advocacy group Children Now, said that Duncan and the Obama administration “had a broader, more comprehensive agenda than they were given credit for.”
 That included support for community schools, which established partnerships to bring health and social services into low-income schools, and an expansion of preschool.
 Although a Republican majority in Congress rejected President Obama’s call for increased early education funding, Duncan did set aside a small slice of the Race to the Top grants for early education.
 California won $75 million in that competition.

 Kirst, though, said he didn’t see where Duncan has changed much over the past seven years.
-As someone who has interacted with secretaries of state over six decades, Kirst said, “In some ways, that is laudable.
+As someone who has interacted with secretaries of education over six decades, Kirst said, “In some ways, that is laudable.
 He has been consistent on major policy lines.
 If you are going to have impact as a secretary of education, you have to do that.”

 Part of Duncan’s consistency was, for the most part, saying no to California, and that continued this year.
 Denied a state waiver from NCLB, California asked for relief from one of its sanctions for schools failing to meet achievement levels that Duncan has acknowledged were set too high under the law.
 Schools were required to use 15 percent of their Title I dollars – collectively several hundred million dollars statewide – for outside tutors and for transporting students to better performing schools, an option few families have taken.
 The state board wanted to give districts flexibility to spend the money in other ways for poor children.
 The U.S. Department of Education said no.